-Nada has over 12 years of legal experience in private equity, securities, mergers and acquisitions, fund formation and general corporate law.
+Nada has over a decade of legal experience in private equity, securities, mergers and acquisitions, fund formation and general corporate law.
 She focuses on assisting private equity firms and fundless sponsors with structuring, general legal affairs, corporate governance and compliance matters.
 Nada's practice also involves representing buyers and sellers of businesses, growth companies seeking financing and venture capital funds in formation and investing.
 In addition to her transaction-focused practice, Nada also serves as outside general counsel to companies of all sizes across a wide range of industries.

 Nada currently serves as General Counsel to Kinzie Capital Partners LLC.
 Previously, Nada was a partner in the Corporate, Securities and Investment Management group at Fox Swibel Levin & Carroll LLP, where she focused on mergers and acquisitions, securities, private equity, venture capital, fund formation and contract negotiation.
 Prior to that, she was an associate in the Corporate & Securities group at Skadden, Arps, Slate, Meagher & Flom LLP, where she worked on complex public and private mergers and acquisitions and securities matters.